drb1220/tunic-translator/README.md

 # Planning:
 English phrases will be converted to lists of words English words will be strings
-Those words will be converted to lists of phonetic characters Converted phrases will be lists of lists of phonetic characters
+Those words will be converted to strings of phonetic characters Vowels and consonants will be paired together to create a list of strings, each string corresponding to one Tunic rune

 # List of phonetic spellings and representations
 I might just use the IPA standard though, but I'll have to map multiple IPA characters to the same symbol